This one day Time Management Course will give you the insight

 The "V" of Well-being

 So now we know what our priorities are, all we have to do is stick to them, right?
 Sometimes that's the hardest part of all.
-Here, we look at what goes on for delegates both emotionally and physically when they're overloaded and the consequence for their professional and personal life.
+Here, we look at what goes on for delegates both emotionally and physically when they're overloaded and the consequence on their professional and personal life.
 Then we'll offer a simple and practical time management tool to help delegates stay at their most effective.

 "Now, Why Do I Wanna Go and Do That?"